marcoacierno/pastebin-java-api/README.md

 Pastebin API -- Java
 =================

-This library uses official [Pastebin API](http://pastebin.com/api) to read information from Pastebin.
+This library uses the official [Pastebin API](http://pastebin.com/api) to read information from Pastebin.

 The documentation and Wiki is still in working